zhazhabiu/MvTracking/README.md

 ```

 ## Run
-if your Python=3.7, please take all the files in *cp37* to the work directory.
+If your Python=3.7, please take all the files in *cp37* to the work directory.
 And excute the following code.
 ```Python
 python demo/demo.py